Quiet Quitting: A proper guide to a very real trend

 There are many different ways to achieve this, from organising regular all-hands or town hall meetings to share updates, to distributing internal communications that focus on the company’s core mission and values.
 The important thing is to ensure that everyone understands how their work connects to the goals of the organisation as a whole.

-3. Reward and Recognise Achievements
+3. Reward and recognise achievements

 Another key reason that quiet quitting can arise is when employees don’t feel recognised for their work.
 This means that if you want to avoid quiet quitting, you need to ensure you’re regularly recognising and rewarding good work from your employees.